 However, the shots you see the All-Saints in were actually filmed on Holkham beach in Norfolk, a little closer to home than Thailand for those of you from the UK.

 10. One Night in Bangkok – Murray Head

-If you've been out past 1am in a bar your mother wouldn't approve of, you've probably heard it.
-Cheesy, 80s, Muay Thai and silly trousers – all the ingredients required for a great music video.
+If you've been out past 1AM in a bar your mother wouldn't approve of, you've probably heard this song at some point.